comdex-official/networks/mainnet/comdex-1/README.md

 * Create a file `gentx-{{VALIDATOR_NAME}}.json` under the mainnet/comdex-1/gentxs folder in the forked repo, paste the copied text into the file.
 Find reference file gentx-examplexxxxxxxx.json in the same folder.
 * Run `comdex tendermint show-node-id` and copy your nodeID.
 * Run `ifconfig` or `curl ipinfo.io/ip` and copy your publicly reachable IP address.
 * Create a file `peers-{{VALIDATOR_NAME}}.json` under the mainnet/comdex-1/peers folder in the forked repo, paste the copied text from the last two steps into the file.
-Find reference file sample-peers.json in the same folder.
+Find reference file sample-peers.json in the same folder. (e.g. fd4351c2e9928213b3d6ddce015c4664e6138@3.127.204.206)

 * Create a Pull Request to the `main` branch of the [repository](https://github.com/comdex-official/networks)
 >**NOTE:** The Pull Request will be merged by the maintainers to confirm the inclusion of the validator at the genesis.
 The final genesis file will be published under the file mainnet/comdex-1/genesis_final.json.
 * Replace the contents of your `${HOME}/.comdex/config/genesis.json` with that of mainnet/comdex-1/genesis_final.json.